Ford GT40: Mk IV

 1967 Ford GT40 Mk IV.
 This particular car, J-4, won the 1967 12 Hours of Sebring.

 In an effort to develop a car with better aerodynamics (potentially resulting in superior control and speed compared to competitors), the decision was made to re-conceptualize and redesign everything about the vehicle other than its 7-liter engine.
 This became the Mk IV.

-more restrictive partnerships were implemented with English firms.
+To bring the GT40 project into alignment with Ford's "in house" production ideology, more restrictive partnerships were implemented with the English suppliers and engineering firms.
 This resulted in the sale of Ford Advanced Vehicles to John Wyer, ultimately leading to a new vehicle which would be slated for design by Ford's studios and produced by Ford's subsidiary Kar-Kraft under Ed Hull.
 Furthermore, there was also a partnership with the Brunswick Aircraft Corporation for expertise on the novel use of aluminium honeycomb panels bonded together to form a lightweight, rigid "tub".

 The nickname "J-car" came from its construction to meet the new Appendix J regulations introduced by the FIA in 1966; the redesign resulted in the abandonment of the original Mk I/Mk II chassis.

 The first J-car was completed in March 1966 and set the fastest time at the Le Mans trials that year.
 The tub weighed only 86 lb, and the entire car weighed only 2660 lb, 300 lb less than the Mk II.
 In spite of this, it was decided to run the Mk IIs due to their proven reliability, and little or no development was done on the J-car for the rest of the season.
 Following Le Mans, the development program for the J-car was resumed, and a second car was built.
 During a test session at Riverside International Raceway in August 1966 with Ken Miles driving, the car suddenly went out of control at the end of its high-speed, 1 mi back straight.
 The honeycomb chassis shattered upon impact, and the car burst into flames, killing Miles.
 It was determined that the unique, flat-topped "bread van" aerodynamics of the car, lacking any sort of spoiler, led to excess lift.
 Therefore, a conventional but significantly more aerodynamic body was designed.
 A total of nine cars were constructed with J-car specification chassis, with six designated as Mk IVs and one as the G7A.